OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

      remember its windows and toolbars positions and sizes.

   -  *Terminal Command* – Sets the terminal command.
+     When user clicks on Tools > Open Terminal then this command is executed.

   -  *Terminal Command Arguments* – Sets the terminal command arguments.